Israel's siege of Gaza is illegal, EU says

 He repeated the view more than once in his press briefing.
 "The Palestinian people are also suffering," he added.

-Borrell's words were the first direct EU criticism of Israel's reaction to last weekend's massacre of at least 900 Israelis by Hamas, a Palestinian group which rules Gaza.
+Borrell's words were the first direct EU criticism of Israel's reaction to a massacre of about 1,000 Israelis on Saturday by Hamas, a Palestinian group which rules Gaza.

 The medieval-type Gaza blockade was announced by Israel's defence minister on Monday.

-Israeli forces have also killed some 770 Palestinians in air raids, while the UN relief agency in Gaza, UNWRA, painted a grim picture of what was happening on the ground.
+Israeli forces have also killed some 830 Palestinians in air raids, while the UN relief agency in Gaza, UNWRA, painted a grim picture of other events on the ground.

 Food-distribution centres are closed, meaning 500,000 people didn't get food rations this week.